ruixingw/parmhess/processes.rst

    The following internal coordinates are identified: h1-o1; o1-o2; o2-h2; h1-o1-o2; o1-o2-h2; h1-o1-o2-h2.

 3. Identify and count unknown coordinate types.
-If a "improper" type exists, the corresponding improper coordinate will be identified, too.
+If a *improper* type exists, the corresponding improper coordinate will be identified, too.
    In this example, all types are unknown and the number of unknowns is 4.